 Lazy load option for large document libraries

 The lazy load option in Document Library Pro uses AJAX to speed up the list of documents for sites with large numbers of documents.
+It is available for the table layout and not the grid layout.

 What is lazy load?